Functional neurological symptom disorder: Treatment

 Physiotherapy with someone who understands functional disorders may be the initial treatment of choice for patients with motor symptoms such as weakness, gait (walking) disorder and movement disorders.
 Nielsen et al. have reviewed the medical literature on physiotherapy for functional motor disorders up to 2012 and concluded that the available studies, although limited, mainly report positive results.

-For many patients with FND, accessing treatment can be difficult.
-Availability of expertise is limited and they may feel that they are being dismissed or told 'it's all in your head' especially if psychological input is part of the treatment plan.
+For many patients with FNSD, accessing treatment can be difficult.
+Availability of expertise is limited and they may feel that they are being dismissed or told "it's all in your head" especially if psychological input is part of the treatment plan.
 Some medical professionals are uncomfortable explaining and treating patients with functional symptoms.
 Changes in the diagnostic criteria, increasing evidence, literature about how to make the diagnosis and how to explain it and changes in medical training is slowly changing this.